-In May 1971, Notre Dame de Namur University established the Delta Zeta Chapter of Delta Epsilon Sigma, a national honor society for men and women of Catholic colleges and universities.
+Established in 1971, the Delta Zeta Chapter of Delta Epsilon Sigma is a national honor society for men and women of Catholic colleges and universities.
 The chapter recognizes academic accomplishments, fosters scholarly activities, and provides an intellectual meeting ground for its members.
 Juniors and seniors with a cumulative GPA of 3.5 or higher in the major and in the general education program may be nominated after one semester of residence.
 Graduate students who have achieved a GPA of 3.9 or higher become eligible for nomination at the time of the graduation audit.